rayaman/multi/README.md

 # Changes
 Updated from 1.7.1 to 1.7.2
 Moved updaters, loops, and alarms into the init.lua file.
 I consider them core features and they are referenced in the init.lua file so they need to exist there.
 Threaded versions are still separate though.
 Added another example file

 Updated from 1.7.0 to 1.7.1 Bug fixes only

-Updated from 1.6.0 to 1.7.0
+Updated from 1.6.0 to 1.7.0</br>
 Modified: multi.intergration.lanesManager.lua
 It is now in a stable and simple state Works with the latest lanes version!
 Tested with version 3.11 I cannot promise that everything will work with eariler versions.
-Future versions are good though.
+Future versions are good though.</br>
-Example Usage:
+Example Usage:</br>
-sThread is a handle to a global interface for threads to interact with themselfs thread is the interfact for multithreads as seen in the threading section
+sThread is a handle to a global interface for threads to interact with themself</br>
+thread is the interfact for multithreads as seen in the threading section</br>

 GLOBAL a table that can be used throughout each and every thread

-sThreads have a few methods
+sThreads have a few methods</br>
-sThread.set(name,val) -- you can use the GLOBAL table instead modifies the same table anyway sThread.get(name) -- you can use the GLOBAL table instead modifies the same table anyway sThread.waitFor(name) -- waits until a value exists, if it does it returns it sThread.getCores() -- returns the number of cores on your cpu sThread.sleep(n) -- sleeps for a bit stopping the entire thread from running sThread.hold(n) -- sleeps until a condition is met
+sThread.set(name,val) -- you can use the GLOBAL table instead modifies the same table anyway</br>
+sThread.get(name) -- you can use the GLOBAL table instead modifies the same table anyway</br>
+sThread.waitFor(name) -- waits until a value exists, if it does it returns it</br>
+sThread.getCores() -- returns the number of cores on your cpu</br>
+sThread.sleep(n) -- sleeps for a bit stopping the entire thread from running</br>
+sThread.hold(n) -- sleeps until a condition is met</br>
 ```lua
 local GLOBAL,sThread=require("multi.intergration.lanesManager").init()
 require("multi.alarm")